Jandro0/Quantum-Annealing-and-the-Clique-Problem/Implementation/README.md

 # Maximum Clique Problem
 This code intends to analyse the performance of DW2000Q_6 and Advantage_system4.1 at solving the maximum clique problem.
-In the image below blue vertices and solid edges constitute a maximum clique
 ![clique example](clique_example.png)
+As an example, in the image above blue vertices and solid edges constitute a maximum clique

 ## Usage
 There are two main files: